 Foreign currency transactions are accounted for at exchange rates prevailing at the date of the transactions.
 Monetary assets and liabilities denominated in foreign currencies are translated at the balance sheet date rate.
 Gains and losses resulting from the settlement of foreign currency transactions and from the translation of monetary assets and liabilities denominated in foreign currencies are recognized in the income statement.
 Non-monetary assets and liabilities denominated in foreign currencies are translated at the foreign exchange rate prevailing at the date of the transaction.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to US dollar at foreign exchange rates ruling at the dates the fair value was determined the year approximating the foreign exchange rates prevailing at the dates of the transactions.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to US dollar at foreign exchange rates ruling at the dates the fair value was determined.

+Translation of the results and financial position of foreign operations the year approximating the foreign exchange rates prevailing at the dates of the transactions.
 The components of shareholders' equity are translated at historical rates.
-Exchange differences arising from the translation of shareholders' equity to US dollar at period-end exchange rates are taken to other comprehensive income (translation reserves)
+Exchange differences ansing from the translation of shareholders' equity to US dollar at period-end exchange rates are taken to other comprehensive income (translation reserves).